-The Company's approach to liquidity risk management is founded on the 3 lines of defence principle, ensuring a clear ownership and strong connection between the business (1st line), Treasury (2nd line) and Internal Audit / governance committees (3rd line) both globally and locally.
+The Company's approach to liquidity risk management is founded on the three lines of defence principle, ensuring a clear ownership and strong connection between the Business (1st line), Treasury (2nd line) and Internal Audit (3rd Line).
+The 3 lines of defence are further strengthened by a comprehensive suite of governance committees and forums, both Global and Local, which ensure liquidity risk is effectively managed at all levels of the firm and sufficient oversight and scrutiny is provided up to and including the Board.